 The board of directors believes that the continued growth and profitability of the Company depend on our ability to attract and retain highly qualified employees.
-Our Amended and Restated 2012 Omnibus Incentive Plan (the "Plan") was approved by stockholders at our 2012 annual meeting and authorized for issuance up to 1,398,204 shares of our common stock for stock-based incentive compensation to eligible employees, non-employee directors and independent contractors.
-At our 2014 annual meeting, stockholders approved and authorized an additional 850,000 shares of common stock for issuance under the Plan.
-At our 2017 annual meeting, stockholders approved and authorized an additional 804,000 shares of common stock for issuance under the Plan.
-As of March 6, 2019, we had issued 1,608,392 shares of common stock under the Plan that are no longer subject to outstanding awards, 1,107,917 shares of common stock that are subject to unexercised options or unvested restricted stock awards and up to 412,660 shares that may be issued pursuant to outstanding performance share awards, leaving 451,971 shares of common stock Plan.
-The weighted average exercise price and remaining contractual life of the 154,297 total stock options outstanding from all plans were \$30.52 and 2.34 years, respectively.
-The total number of unvested restricted stock awards and performance share awards outstanding from all plans was 1,366,280.
+As of March 11, 2020, we had issued 2,036,096 shares of common stock under the Plan that are no longer subject to outstanding awards, 1,160,358 shares of common stock that are subject to unexercised options or unvested restricted stock awards and up to 392,696 shares that may be issued pursuant to outstanding performance share awards, leaving 657,308 shares of common stock available for grant.
+In addition, we have 54,608 shares of common stock that are subject to unexercised options under the 2004 Omnibus Stock Plan.
+The weighted average exercise price and remaining contractual life of the 86,393 total stock options outstanding from all plans were \$34.68 and 2.02 years, respectively.
+The total number of unvested restricted stock awards and performance share awards outstanding from all plans was 1,466,661.
 See the summary table below.

-As of March 6, 2019: Stock options outstanding 154,297 Weighted average exercise price of stock options outstanding \$30.52 Weighted average remaining contractual life of stock options outstanding 2.34 years Shares subject to outstanding restricted stock and other full value awards (unvested and unearned) 1,366,280 Shares remaining for grant under the existing Amended and Restated 2012 Omnibus Incentive Plan 451,971
+As of March 11, 2020: Stock options outstanding 86,393 Weighted average exercise price of stock options outstanding \$34.68 Weighted average remaining contractual life of stock options outstanding 2.02 years Shares subject to outstanding restricted stock and other full value awards (unvested and unearned) 1,466,661 Shares remaining for grant under the existing Amended and Restated 2012 Omnibus Incentive Plan 657,308 Common shares issued and outstanding 22,852,312

-In order to increase the number of shares of common stock available as equity compensation to our employees, non-employee directors, and independent contractors and those of our subsidiaries, our board of directors has approved an amendment to the Plan to increase the number of shares available for grant thereunder by 600,000 shares of common stock, subject to stockholder approval.
+In order to increase the number of shares of common stock available as equity compensation to our employees, non-employee directors, and independent contractors and those of our subsidiaries, our board of directors has approved an amendment to the Plan to increase the number of shares available for grant thereunder by 270,000 shares of common stock, subject to stockholder approval.
 We believe the additional shares authorized under the Plan will enable us to offer competitive compensation packages that reward performance while also creating a compelling reason to remain at Huron and deliver results that benefit all constituents.
 We annually grant a sizable portion of equity to our managing directors.
-(An average of 76% of total equity granted in the last three years was awarded to our managing directors; by contrast, approximately 19% of total equity granted in the last three years was awarded to our managing directors and other employees.)
+An average of 78% of total equity granted in the last three years was awarded to our managing directors; by contrast, approximately 18% of total equity granted in the last three years was awarded to our directors and other employees.
 As a professional services firm, we recognize that our managing directors are key to growing our business, generating revenue, enhancing our market reputation, and developing our people.
 As such, they are critical to the overall success of Huron.
 We use stock as both a retention tool and an incentive to encourage behaviors that will benefit our shareholders and the Company.
 Approximately 50% of the annual bonus compensation of our Practice Leaders and client-facing managing directors consists of restricted stock that vests over four years and is awarded based on prior year performance.
 We believe the amount of equity provided below the NEO level aligns the interests of our individual practices with the Company as a whole and significantly differentiates Huron's compensation program from the programs of our competitors.
-Our ability to offer long-term component of compensation also helps us recruit talent that is critical for Huron's continued growth.
-We believe that our ability to offer long-term equity incentives encourages a balanced focus on short-term goals, long-term goal
+Our ability to offer equity as a long-term component of compensation also helps us recruit talent that is critical for Huron's continued growth.
+We believe that our ability to offer equity as a long-term component of compensation also helps us recruit talent that is criti